Gbemilash/alx_html_css/css_basic/css_advanced/README.md

 # CSS Advanced Project

-This project is part of the ALX Front-End track.
-It focuses on using CSS to style a webpage based on a Figma design.
+This is part of the ALX Front-End curriculum.
+The goal of this project is to apply advanced CSS styling to a complete webpage layout.

-## Objectives
+## Project Features

-- Practice writing CSS and linking it to HTML
-- Understand specificity and the box model
-- Learn how a browser renders a web page
+- Responsive layout using CSS
-- Recreate a Figma design using HTML and CSS
+- Custom fonts and images from Figma design
+- Sections include navigation, testimonials, tutorials, and FAQ
+- Icons using Font Awesome

-## Files
+## Files Included

-- index.html – HTML structure
+- `index.html`: Base HTML structure (provided by ALX)
-- styles.css – CSS styling (to be added in future tasks)
+- `styles.css`: Will contain all styling (added in later tasks)

-## Author
+## Design

+The design is based on a Figma file shared by ALX.
+It contains layout and UI components used to create a polished and responsive website.

+---

-Gbemisola Ojuolape Lasekan
+**Author:** Gbemisola Ojuolape Lasekan
+**Project:** ALX Front-End